-- Actuate the foot brake several times before going on a ride until you can feel a firm pressure point.
+- Actuate the foot brake several times before going on a ride until you can feel a firm pressure point. - Check the rear hub damping rubber pieces. ♣ (🕮 p.
+250)

-- If the wheel bearing is damaged or worn:

-- Change the rear wheel bearing. 🔌

-- Clean and grease shaft seal ring and contact surface of the spacer.
+- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the rear wheel bearing. - Clean and grease shaft seal ring and contact surface of the spacer.

 Long-life grease (🕮 p.
-342)
+340)